jwymanm/chiara/README.md

          cons (first s) (take-while pred (rest s))
 ```

 To read more about Chiara's rules and features please see [Chiara.md](doc/Chiara.md).
+You may also be interested in my proposal for infix syntax, at [Infix.md](doc/Infix.md).

 ## The DSL library